lydavid/MusicSearch/docs/journal/2023-10-20_oauth_jvm_desktop.md

 In the end, it seems easier to just keep them together.
 Various apis are restricted behind authentication, so we need to access auth from `:data:musicbrainz` anyways.

+The next issue we encountered was with redirecting the user after launching the authorization request in their browser.
+The simplest solution was to just provide an input field for the user to input the authorization code from their browser.